ikim025/ucr-cs100/textbook/map/README.md

 If we have 26 shorthand flags and 26 longhand flags, we would have to make 52 if-else statements PLUS CODE.
 This is where we bring out our inner mad (computer) scientist.
-What if we create a map with [function pointers](http://www.cprogramming.com/tutorial/function-pointers.html) as elements?
+What if we created a map with [function pointers](http://www.cprogramming.com/tutorial/function-pointers.html) as elements?

 ```c++
 void printAll();